Chessparty Logo

 Judit Polgár

 Judit Polgár began playing chess at the age of five.
-In 1989, at just twelve years old, she became the No.1–ranked woman in the world; a position she held for the next 26 years.
-By fourteen, she had already won five gold medals - two team and three individual - at the Women’s Chess Olympiads.
-After 1990, she competed exclusively in open events, facing the strongest male players in the world.
+In 1989, at just twelve years old, she became the No. 1–ranked woman in the world – a position she held for the next 26 years.
+By fourteen, she had already won five gold medals at the Women’s Chess Olympiads.
+After 1990, she competed exclusively in open events, facing the strongest players in the world.

-In 1991, at 15 years and 4 months, she became an international grandmaster, breaking Bobby Fischer’s age record.
-She competed for the men’s World Championship title in 2005.
-This year, she achieved a historic milestone by climbing to No. 8 in the absolute world ranking, becoming the first and still only woman ever to surpass 2700 in ratings and enter the world’s top 10.
-Throughout her career, she defeated eleven men’s world champions, including Carlsen, Kasparov, Anand, Karpov, and Spassky.
+In 1991, at 15 years and 4 months, she became a grandmaster, breaking Bobby Fischer’s record.
+She later competed for the World Championship title and became the first and only woman to surpass 2700 rating and enter the world’s top 10.
+Throughout her career, she defeated eleven world champions, including Magnus Carlsen, Garry Kasparov, Viswanathan Anand, Anatoly Karpov, and Boris Spassky.